intel/intel-extension-for-pytorch/docker/README.md

 ```
 xpu
 ```
-Then, verify that the XPU device is available to IPEX:
+Then, verify that the XPU device is available to Intel® Extension for PyTorch\*:
 ```bash
 python -c "import intel_extension_for_pytorch as ipex;print(ipex.xpu.is_available())"
 ```